parrt/msan501-old/labs/aws.md

 ## Goals

-The goal of this lab is to teach you to create a Linux machine at \href{http://aws.amazon.com}{\textcolor{blue}{Amazon Web Services}}, login, copy some data to that machine, and run a simple Python program on that data.
+The goal of this lab is to teach you to create a Linux machine at *Amazon Web Services*, login and copy some data to that machine.

 ##  Discussion